YESAndy/yesandy.github.io/_posts/2023-08-17-jetson-tutorial2.md

 pip install ultralytics
 ```

-You can test if the packages are installed sucessfully by running the following command:
+You can test if the packages are installed successfully by running the following command:
 ```bash
 yolo predict model=yolov8n.pt source='https://ultralytics.com/images/bus.jpg'
 ```